nlefrancois6/Phys512/Project/readme.md

 Discussion of Suggested Problems:
 Part 1:
 As seen in Q1_energy.png and Q1.gif, a single particle starting at rest remains motionless.
+This test case video was performed in 2D since the scatter3D axis limits don't display the domain well and I was able to produce a much clearer demonstration using the 2D colormap figure; however the dynamics are the same in both 2D and 3D.

 Part 2:
 As seen in Q2_energy.png and Q2.gif, the 2-particle orbit test case remained in its orbit over the course of multiple rotations.
 The energy spiked once every period as the particles passed closer and some blow-up error occured, however this spike soon returned back to approximately the original level.
+This test case video was performed in 2D since the scatter3D axis limits don't display the domain well & change with each frame, and I was able to produce a much clearer demonstration using the 2D colormap figure; however the dynamics are the same in both 2D and 3D.

 Part 3:
 The 3D periodic case video could not be uploaded to github as the file was too large due to the higher frame rate/smaller time step I used.
 I instead uploaded it to a google drive folder, accessible at the following link: